TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 ## The Takeaway

 Whether you choose micro-ROS or any other tools, be prepared for the leaks.
 In the world of software, they're not a matter of if, but when.
 Sometimes, as we learned, the simplest solution might be the most robust one.
+Or it might be too robust, but requires heavy investment in learning it.